exokitxr/exokit/docs/magicleap.md

 Each hand is identified as either `'left'` or `'right'`.
 An update replaces the previous hand state; if a hand is not present in any given update that means it has not been detected for the given update loop.

+#### `MLHandTracker.ongesture : function(MLGestureUpdate)`

+When set, `ongesture` will be called with a `MLGestureUpdate`.
+This indicates an update to the detected hand gesture from the sensors on the Magic Leap platform.

 #### `MLHandTracker.destroy : function()`

 Dispose of this `MLHandTracker` instance and stop tracking.